-Stephanie Land’s New York Times bestselling memoir, Maid, is a rich and nuanced account of life as a financially struggling single parent.
+Stephanie Land’s New York Times bestselling memoir Maid, which has now been adapted as a Netflix series, is a rich and nuanced account of life as a financially struggling single parent.
 We were lucky enough at Motherwell to talk to Stephanie about her experience.
 Here’s what she had to say, with each question introduced by some of the book’s wonderful prose on motherhood.

 My daughter learned to walk in a homeless shelter.
 It was an afternoon in June, the day before her first birthday.
 I perched on the shelter’s threadbare love seat, holding up an old digital camera to capture her first steps…From behind the camera, I took in the folds of her ankles, the rolls of her thighs, and the roundness of her belly.
 She babbled as she made her way toward me, barefoot across the tiled floor.
 Years of dirt were etched into that floor.
 As hard as I scrubbed, I could never get it clean.